10 common questions about CGMs and glucose biosensors answered

 8. Do I need this much data?

 Our co-founder, Josh Clemente (who previously worked in life-support systems for SpaceX), points out that the team monitoring a rocket has 10,000 data points about what’s happening inside and outside the rocket.
 Yet for our bodies, which are far more complex than the rocket, we have almost no data about what’s going on inside.
 We strongly believe that having access to data about your own body empowers you to take your health into your own hands and, on a system-wide level, can help shift us from treating illness only after it’s set in to living in a way that prevents illness in the first place.
-So we would love to see real-time data on much more than glucose in the future.
+So we would love to see continuous data on much more than glucose in the future.

 That said, this bio-observability is not inherently positive or negative.
 If we can use the data we gather to build our sense of interoception—or mindfulness about how we feel—and let it inform rather than dictate our choices, that’s helpful.
 What we want to avoid is being obsessive about any one metric or allowing it to degrade our mental health.